Stacks Image 0

 Summary:

-I am an Anthropologist and Assistant Professor of Critical Studies at California College of the Arts.
+I am Professor and Chair of Critical Studies at California College of the Arts.
 I study how people use media to express technical identities, share aspects of the self, and accomplish civic engagement.

 Contact Information: